grddavies/TICC/README.md

 # ticclib

-ticclib adapts the TICC class (see below) into an estimator compatible with the scikit-learn API
+ticclib adapts the TICC class (see below) into an estimator compatible with the scikit-learn API.

 ## TICC